toptechskills/yt-2024-ansible-handlers/README.md

 # Code for Ansible YouTube video: Ansible Handlers Tutorial - How to Use Handlers in Your Roles and Playbooks

-Video on YouTube (TBC).
+[Video on YouTube](https://youtu.be/rl8S5QoGvlM).
 In the video I show how you how you can use handlers in your playbooks and roles, as well as a rapid-fire deep dive of common handler questions and gotchas.

 Update the `Vagrantfile` to point at your SSH public key: